Manitoba to give update on COVID-19 vaccine campaign

 Share:

-WINNIPEG -- The Manitoba government is set to give an update Friday morning on the province’s COVID-19 vaccine campaign.
+WINNIPEG -- The Manitoba government is set to give an update on Wednesday regarding the province’s COVID-19 vaccine campaign.

 This is a developing story.
 More details to come.